suddi/xe-crawler/README.md

 This program was developed on and for `Node.js 0.10.25` on `Ubuntu 14.04 LTS 64 bit`.

-The program stores key-value pairs in `Redis`, for this you will need to install `redis-server`.

 ---
 ### Installation ###
 ---